ggilmore/livestreamerFM/README.md

     --config ~/Desktop/LSFMconfig.txt twitch.tv/arteezy

-STREAM_URL: The URL of the stream that you want to play.
+`STREAM_URL`: The URL of the stream that you want to play.

-IP_ADDRESS: The ip address that you want the http server to bind to.
+`IP_ADDRESS`: The ip address that you want the http server to bind to.

-PORT: The port that you want the http server to bind to.
+`PORT`: The port that you want the http server to bind to.

-LIVESTREAMER_CONFIG_FILE_LOCATION: This utility generates a config file that the Livestreamer app uses.
+`LIVESTREAMER_CONFIG_FILE_LOCATION`: This utility generates a config file that the Livestreamer app uses.
 This part of the command tells livestreamerFM where to store the generated file.

-LIVESTREAMERFM_CONFIG_FILE_LOCATION: The location of the LivestreamerFM config file, format described below.
+`LIVESTREAMERFM_CONFIG_FILE_LOCATION`: The location of the LivestreamerFM config file, format described below.

 ##Config file format: